BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamic geometry of the charged BTZ black hole

-We investigate the GTD thermodynamic geometry of the charged rotating BTZ black hole for the case of Tsallis-Cirto entropy.
-We investigate the GTD scalar for all the four thermodynamic ensembles namely: the fixed $(J,Q)$ ensemble, fixed $(\Omega,\Phi)$ ensemble, fixed $(J,\Phi)$ ensemble and the fixed $(\Omega,Q)$ ensemble.
+From the above metric we calculate the GTD scalar for the Kaniadakis entropy case in the fixed $(Q)$ ensemble.
 We have not presented here either the derivation or the final expressions for the GTD scalar due to their considerable length.
-However obtaining these expressions is fairly straight forward and involves only routine mathematical computations.\\
+However obtaining these expressions is fairly straight forward and involves only routine mathematical computations.
+We present a detailed analysis of the GTD thermodynamic geometry for the Kaniadakis entropy case in the fixed $(Q)$ ensemble as follows:\\

-After investigating all the thermodynamic ensembles, we find that there are curvature singularities in the GTD scalar curves \textbf{only} for the fixed $(\Omega,\Phi)$ and the fixed $(J,\Phi)$ ensembles.
-The other two thermodynamic ensembles were found to show no such behaviour.
-We therefore present a detailed analysis of the GTD geometry for the Tsallis-Cirto entropy case in the fixed $(\Omega,\Phi)$ and the fixed $(J,\Phi)$ ensembles as follows:\\
+We see from Fig.\ref{21} that the GTD scalar $R_{GTD}$ is plotted against the Kaniadakis entropy $S_K$ for the Kaniadakis parameter $K=0.012$ in the fixed $(Q)$ ensemble.
+We find that for $l=1$ and $Q=1$, the GTD scalar has a curvature singularity at $S_K = 128.82$ for $K=0.012$ as depicted by the blue solid curve whereas for the BH entropy case ($K=0$) the curve remains regular everywhere with no curvature singularities, as is depicted in the figure by the black dashed curve.
+The singularity obtained from the GTD scalar curve matches exactly with the point of divergence obtained from the corresponding heat capacity curve for the Kaniadakis entropy case in the fixed $(Q)$ ensemble. \\

-\underline{{\textbf{Fixed $(\Omega,\Phi)$ ensemble}:}}\\
+\underline{{\textbf{Fixed $(\Phi)$ ensemble}:}}\\

-We write the GTD metric for the Tsallis-Cirto entropy case in the fixed $(\Omega,\Phi)$ ensemble from the general metric given in (\ref{eqtn3}).
-We consider the thermodynamic potential $\varphi$ to be the mass $M_{\delta}$ for the Tsallis-Cirto entropy case in the fixed $(\Omega,\Phi)$ ensemble as obtained in equation (\ref{eqtn22}).
+We write the GTD metric for the Kaniadakis entropy case in the fixed $(\Phi)$ ensemble from the general metric given in (\ref{eqtn3}).
+We consider the thermodynamic potential $\varphi$ to be the mass $M_K$ for the Kaniadakis entropy case in the fixed $(\Phi)$ ensemble as obtained in equation (\ref{eqtn14}).
 The GTD metric is given by :-

 \\